tum-pbs/PhiFlow/documentation/GPU_Execution.md

 - [TensorFlow](https://www.tensorflow.org/) with GPU support or [PyTorch](https://pytorch.org/) with GPU support
 - CUDA, cuDNN (matching TensorFlow / PyTorch distribution)

-The preferred way to run simulations on the GPU is using TensorFlow 1.14 or 1.15.
+The preferred way to run simulations on the GPU is using TensorFlow 1.14 or 1.15 with Python 3.6.

 ## Native CUDA Kernels

-Φ<sub>Flow</sub> comes with a number of CUDA kernels that accelerate specific operations such as the pressure / Poisson solve.
+Φ<sub>Flow</sub> comes with a number of TensorFlow CUDA kernels that accelerate specific operations such as the pressure / Poisson solve and the advection step.
+These GPU operators yield the best overall performance, and are highly recommended for larger scale simulations or training runs in 3D.
-To use these, you have to download the Φ<sub>Flow</sub> sources and compile the kernels, following the [installations instructions](Installation_Instructions.md).
+To use them, download the Φ<sub>Flow</sub> sources and compile the kernels, following the [installations instructions](Installation_Instructions.md).

-To use the CUDA solver, pass `pressure_solver=CUDASolver()` when creating `IncompressibleFlow` or pass the solver directly to a function that requires a solve, such as `poisson_solve()`, `solve_pressure()` or `divergence_free()`.
+To use the CUDA pressure solver, pass `pressure_solver=CUDASolver()` when creating `IncompressibleFlow` or pass the solver directly to a function that requires a solve, such as `poisson_solve()`, `solve_pressure()` or `divergence_free()`.

 ## Running the demos on the GPU